-The construction and operation of renewable energy projects is subject to the general rules (see question 24).
+The construction and operation of renewable energy projects is subject to the general rules.
 Certain general rules for running a business must be observed, but no specific additional authorisation is required.
-Electricity suppliers to household customers must submit a notification to the Federal Network Authority.
+Electricity suppliers to household customers must submit a notification to the Federal Network Agency (BNetzA).